 ghee shelf life

 Does Ghee Go Bad?
+Tips for Assessing Shelf Life

-You know ghee is more durable than butter, but for how long?
+You know ghee is more durable than regular butter, but for how long?
 Can you use it after it has been open for half a year?
 Here are all the answers you are looking for.

 You can look at ghee as a very purified version of butter.
 It consists only of fat and has no traces of dairy substances as the butter has.
-Because of this, it can last much longer and cannot spoil in a way that causes you serious health problems, which regular dairy products can.
+Because of this, it can last much longer and cannot spoil in a way that causes you serious health problems, which regular milk solids can.
 You should make a lot of effort to get the ghee to do you some harm.

 Here is all the information you need about durability, storage, and how to see if the ghee has expired.